 Come and see this breakthrough in lecture capture camera technology at the iSmart stand B225 at BETT.
 So we don’t miss you, please book an appointment by clicking here: http://bit.ly/bt19_book Hope to see you there!

-To sign up for our technology up-dates and to keep in touch with the latest innovations from the world of video collaboration, fill in the form below.
+To sign up for our technology up-dates and to keep in touch with the latest innovations from the world of video collaboration, fill in the form on our contact page.